kudashevs/accept-language/README.md

 $service->process();
 ```

-Once obtained, the preferred language value can be accessed in any part of your application by using one of these two methods:
+Once obtained, the preferred language value can be accessed in any part of your application by using one of these methods:
 ```php
 $service->getPreferredLanguage();   # Returns the user's preferred language
 $service->getLanguage();            # Does the same (an alias of the getPreferredLanguage() method)
 ```

-If for some reason you need the original HTTP Accept-Language header, it is available through the `getHeader` method.
+If you need the original HTTP Accept-Language header, it is available via the `getHeader` method.
 ```php
 $service->getHeader();
 ```